 We ask for:

-- 3 images, that reflect the project that you are proposing
+- 3 print quality images, that reflect the workshop that you are proposing

 - Materials lists, what is provided by instructors and students